biscuitdb/biscuitdb/docs/README.md

 - You should know these targets.
   - `biscuitdb`: Building will build the `biscuitdb` binary and all its dependencies.
 Running will run the DBMS.
+  - `biscuitdb_benchmark`: Building will build and link the `biscuitdb` object file to the `benchmark` library.
+Running will run the benchmarks.
+  - `test`: Building will run all unit tests using `gtest`.
   - `format`: Building will run the formatter `clang-format` on the codebase with our rules.
 Use this every time right before you commit and right before you make a pull request!
   - `check-format`: Building will check if the codebase is correctly formatted according to `clang-format` with our rules.
   - `check-clang-tidy`: Building will check if the codebase passes the `clang-tidy` static analyzer tests with our rules.